jiangsanity/cs4641-music-sentiment-analysis/index.md

   "type" : "audio_features"
 }
 ```
-The employed dataset is a cleaned pull from the Spotify API.
+The dataset is a cleaned pull of songs from the Spotify Audio Feature API.
 Spotify is the second most popular music streaming service in the United States.
-This dataset is composed of over 160,000 songs and details 14 instrumental features for each record.
-Of the 14, we will include 9 in our study.
-The features are as follows : Key, Acousticcness, Danceability, Energy, Instrumentalness,Loudness, Speachiness, Valence, and Tempo.
+This dataset is composed of over 160,000 songs and details 14 instrumental features for each record such as key, danceability, energy, and more.
 Due to musical styles changing with time, records with a creation date from 2000 onwards were included in the final dataset, resulting in 40,000 records.

 ### Selected Features
-We will consider only the following features as song features (such as artist/year) will be irrelevant to the analysis based on musical features.
+We looked through the features and picked out the ones we wanted to use for our exploration.
+Features like name or year of the song were not chosen for obvious reasons.
+For other features, such as instrumentalness or speechiness, we read the Spotify API descriptions for and felt wouldn't really contribute much in terms of sentiment, so we decided to leave those out as well.
+We ended up with the following 8 features:

 ```
 selected_features = [